-Referencing Note 3 on Tables 1, 2A and 2B, the 2006 Measure C Extension Expenditure Plan was amended on October 20, 2010 (Amendment #1) and established the new Measure C High-Speed Rail Facilities Program.
+Referencing Note 3 in Tables 1 and 2, the 2006 Measure C Extension Expenditure Plan was amended on October 20, 2010 (Amendment #1) and established the new Measure C High-Speed Rail Facilities Program.
 With confirmation from the California High-Speed Rail Authority (CHSRA) that Fresno County has been chosen as the location for their High-Speed Rail Heavy Maintenance Facility (HMF), \$25 million of the existing balance of the Measure C Alternative Transportation Program would be transferred to the new Measure C High-Speed Rail Facilities Program account.

-The funds available from this program will be used to provide capital for a variety of uses associated with development of the High-Speed Rail HMF.
-Should the CHSRA decide not to locate the HMF in Fresno County, Amendment #1 will become null and void, however Amendment #3 (referenced below) will remain valid.
+The funds available from this program will be used to provide capital for a variety of uses associated with the development of the High-Speed Rail HMF.
+Should the CHSRA decide not to locate the HMF in Fresno County, Amendment #1 will become null and void, however, Amendment #3 (referenced below) will remain valid.

-The Expenditure Plan was amended on February 25, 2015 (Amendment #2), which modifies the Pedestrian Trails Subprogram to allow some Measure C funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue.
+The Expenditure Plan was amended on February 25, 2015 (Amendment #2), which modifies the Pedestrian Trails Subprogram to allow some Measure C-funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue.
 Details are provided in the Pedestrian and Bicycle Facilities Subprogram beginning on Page 38 of this Plan.
 Amendment #2 expired on February 24, 2015.
-Since there was a desire by local agencies to permanently continue to allow some Measure C revenue, Amendment #2A was approved by the Authority on August 16, 2017, which made the provisions of Amendment #2 permanent.
+Since there was a desire by local agencies to permanently continue to allow some Measure C-funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue, Amendment #2A was approved by the Authority on August 16, 2017, which made the provisions of Amendment #2 permanent.

-On February 8, 2017, the Authority approved Amendment #3, which modifies Amendment #1 and makes available \$500,000 of the \$25 million set aside for the High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High Speed Rail HMF prior to the selection of the facility site by the CAHSR.
+On February 8, 2017, the Authority approved Amendment #3, which modifies Amendment #1 and makes available \$500,000 of the \$25 million set aside for the High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High-Speed Rail HMF prior to the selection of the facility site by the CAHSR.
 This authorizes the FCTA to reimburse the City of Fresno for non-refundable escrow deposits up to \$500,000 prior to the designation of the site for the HMF.
-Should the Fresno location ultimately be chosen, these funds will be credited towards the ultimate purchase price.
+Should the Fresno location ultimately be chosen, these funds will be credited toward the ultimate purchase price.
 If the Fresno site is not chosen, these funds are non-refundable.